 As a landscape photographer, I travel a good bit to photograph the beauty that nature has to offer.
 While I love getting to see these places first hand, it usually means that I will have about 1 to 2 hours to photograph the area in hopes of getting the right light and composition for my subject.
 This means I do a lot of planning ahead of time and then cross my fingers that mother nature is kind to me.
 If not, I may not be back for a while, sometimes years or maybe never again.
-While all the planning usually allows me to come home with at least one photo that I am happy with having access to a place on a routine basis not only increases my chance of getting a great photo but also allows me more creative when determining my compositions.
+While all the planning usually allows me to come home with at least one photo that I am happy with having access to a place on a routine basis not only increases my chance of getting a great photo but also allows me to be more creative when determining my compositions.
 By being able to visit a location in different weather conditions, different seasons and different lighting conditions allows me to experiment and take risks with different compositions knowing that if it doesn't work out I can come back another day and try again.

 Take the lower cascades at Hanging Rock State Park in North Carolina.
 This beautiful waterfall beside carved out rock is only 45 minutes from my house allowing me visit as soon as I see the right weather conditions starting to happen.
 I have photographed this waterfall numerous times and come away with compelling compositions each time but have not been back in while because the weather conditions never presented itself for the composition that I had in mind.
 That all changed this past week when the temperature dropped below 20 degrees F and stayed below freezing for a couple of days.

 So one morning I headed down in hopes of capturing one shot, and one shot only.
 Luckily, it was exactly as I had hoped!
 The bottom pool was frozen solid containing wonderful cracks along with some air bubbles.